johnrh3/ACE_592_Dating_Sim/Sentiment_Analysis/README.md

 - This RF model attempts to classify and predict user review scores by using sentiment scores and total character length of review.
 - It do the thing.
 - Also contains visualization outputs for the presentation
+- Contains the combined super model to test amazon product reviews

+LR_Score:
+- This Logistic regression model attempts to classify and predict user review scores by using sentiment scores and total character length of review.
+- It do the thing.
+- Also contains visualization outputs for the presentation

+Super_Model:
+- Contains the combined super model to test amazon product reviews
+- Tests, optimizes, and visualizes the results